Seagate/openSeaChest/README.md

   Press "F7" to build all of the tools and libraries, or select "Build->Build All" from the menu.
   The tools will be output into "openSeaChest/Make/VS.(version)/(platform)/(build type)".

-  Example: "openSeaChest/Make/VS.2017/x64/Release"
+  Example: `openSeaChest/Make/VS.2017/x64/Release`
   ##### msbuild
   From the developer command prompt for the version of visual studio that installed msbuild, change directory to "openSeaChest/Make/VS.(version)".

   Build with the command "msbuild /p:Configuration=(build type) /p:Platform=(platform)".

-  Example: "msbuild "msbuild /p:Configuration=Release /p:Platform=x64"
+  Example: `msbuild /p:Configuration=Release /p:Platform=x64`

   Available Platforms:
     * Win32